mikestowe/CPHL/README.md

 Within the _links collections certain key names are reserved for specific actions.
 These are based on the most commonly used hypermedia links, as well as CRUD for that specific collection/ item.
 They include:
 - create: Create a new record via the POST method (equivalent to self::POST)
 - read: retrieve an item or collection via GET (equivalent to self::GET)
-- update: utilization of the put/ patch methods to update an item, or ALL items in a collection* (equivalent to self::PUT)
+- update: utilization of the put/ patch methods to update an item, or all items in a collection* (self::PUT)
 - delete: deletes the item or the collection* (equivalent to self::DELETE)
 - search: the resource to perform a search on a collection
 - first: links to the first record in a collection